-Fonts are activated on your computer through the Creative Cloud desktop application.
-If you do not have the software installed, download it from https://creative.adobe.com/products/creative-cloud.
+Fonts are activated on your computer through Creative Cloud desktop.
+If you do not have the software installed, you can download it here.

-Add filters to refine the list of fonts.
-You can filter by classification (such as serif or sans serif), properties (x-height, width, weight), or language.
+Add tags or filters to refine the list of fonts.
+Use our natural language search tags to browse fonts that fit the mood of your project, or you can filter by classification (such as serif or sans serif), properties (x-height, width, or weight), or language.

 The collection of Japanese fonts has different filtering options, so you can browse for kana-only fonts or by style classifications like Mincho, Gothic, Maru Gothic, and Brush.

-If your fonts don’t show up in the Creative Cloud desktop application within a minute or two, check the troubleshooting guide.
+If your fonts don’t show up in Creative Cloud desktop within a minute or two, check the troubleshooting guide.